 Dr. Hunter is partnering with diverse groups to accomplish common goals.
 He is working with respected members of the scientific community to call attention to human-caused threats to the environment.
 Grist magazine named him among the top 15 religious environmental leaders in the world, along with the Pope and the Dalai Lama.
-Additionally, as a delegate to the U.S.-Islamic World Forum held in Doha, Qatar, he is seeking to build a dialogue between Muslim and Christian communities.
+Additionally, he has been a delegate to the U.S.-Islamic World Forum held in Doha, Qatar, he continues to build a dialogue between Muslim and Christian communities.
+He is also co-convener of the annual Jewish-Evangelical Leader Dialogue in the U.S. He also served in the inaugural year on the President’s Advisory Council on Faith-Based and Neighborhood Partnerships, which advised President Obama on substantive policy issues.

-Dr. Hunter is the author of several books, including A New Kind of Conservative (Regal Books), which outlines a non-partisan approach to political involvement.
+Dr. Hunter is the author of several books, including A New Kind of Conservative (Regal Books), which outlines a non-partisan approach to political involvement, and Church Distributed, an explanation of how the church can thrive in an era of connection.

 The church at large is missing a way to benefit from differences without compromising our beliefs, Dr. Hunter concludes.
 “Fear and suspicion of differences limit the church’s spiritual maturity.
 Both spiritual and intellectual maturity grow from differences.
 A distributed church uses contrasts to accomplish kingdom purposes.”